Voldemort and the Pharisees – Mirrors to Ourselves

 It shouldn’t come as a surprise that the Bible is the most printed book of all time.
 The printing press has, probably more than any other development in technology, put more Bibles in people’s hands around the globe.
 Even making their way into seemingly every hotel room’s nightstand drawer.

-But with that widespread availability to literature and increased literacy could there have there also been unforeseen consequences that maybe we aren’t aware of?
+But with that widespread availability to literature and increased literacy could there have also been unforeseen consequences that maybe we aren’t aware of?
 With Bibles so widely available today, has there been a seismic shift in how we read and interpret it?
 I don’t think it’s a coincidence that the Reformation occurred so soon after the introduction of the printing press.
 For better or for worse, we are on the other side of this pivot point in culture, and it would probably be beneficial for us to assess the consequences.

 the problem with the word literal